Kelowna Snowshoeing Guide: Where to Go & What to Know

 Okanagan Mountain

 If you’re looking for a snowshoe adventure that feels like an escape from the city, Okanagan Mountain Provincial Park is calling your name.
-The trails here are remote, rugged, and full of epic views over Okanagan Lake—but fair warning, you’ll need to put in some work to earn them!
+The trails here are remote, rugged, and full of epic views over Okanagan Lake; but fair warning, you’ll need to put in some work to earn them!

 Popular routes like Divide Lake or Buchan Bay have stunning winter scenery, with a mix of forested paths, rocky outcrops, and open views.
 The trails aren’t well-marked, so it’s best for more experienced snowshoers.
-Make sure to bring GPS, layers, snacks, and crampons for icy spots—you’ll thank yourself later.
+Make sure to bring GPS, layers, snacks, and crampons for icy spots, you’ll thank yourself later.

 Kettle Valley Railway

 If you’re after a beginner-friendly snowshoe near Kelowna, the Kettle Valley Railway (KVR) is a great pick!
 It’s flat, scenic, and super easy to follow.
-You’ve probably heard of Myra Canyon, one of the most popular sections, but the KVR actually stretches 660 km from Hope to Castlegar (don’t worry, you’re not doing the whole thing!).
+You’ve probably heard of Myra Canyon, which is one of the most popular sections, but the KVR actually stretches 660 km from Hope to Castlegar (don’t worry, you’re not doing the whole thing!).

 ✅ Price: Free